What is the Laparoscopy Procedure?

 - bladder infection after surgery

-- skin irritation around the areas of incision
+- skin irritation around the areas of the incision

 Other less common, but potential, risks include: